 Hinge on sterling silver cigarette lighter worn and broken

-This sterling silver vintage cigarette lighter arrived with the hinge badly worn and missing a hinge section.
+This sterling silver vintage cigarette lighter arrived with the four section hinge badly worn and missing a hinge section.
 This cause uneven wear on all the hinge sections.
 The hinge could not be repaired, the only choice was to rebuild the hinge.

 Rebuilding sterling silver hinge